drainiard/blackwinter2/README.md

 # Black Winter 2

 A game originally made by [Wong Yat Seng][1], rewritten in Rust.

 ## Dev Notes

+### Legacy units and formats

+- **Twips**
   Since the original project was written in VB6, sizes like window width and height were expressed in twips.
-To translate them in pixels I used this website:
- - [Convert twips to pixels][2]
+To translate them in pixels we can use this website: [Convert twips to pixels][2]

+- **FRX**
+  Images were mostly embedded in `.frx` files as binary blobs, so we should extract them as standalone, standard format (e.g. PNG or JPG) files.
+This is what `extract_frx` is for.

 ---